soumyaveer/soumyaveer.github.io/_posts/2017-03-30-a-maze-of-associations.markdown

       has_and_belongs_to_many :teachers
     end
     ```
-    Now, with the establishment of `HABTM` relation, we get another set of methods to play around with:
+    Now, with the establishment of _HABTM_ relation, we get another set of methods to play around with:
     * `student.teachers`: All teachers teaching a particular student
     * `student.teacher_ids`: returns ids from the colection
     * `student.teacher_ids = [1, 2, 3]` : creates collection with objects corresponding to PK values supplied.
     * `student.teachers.delete(teacher_1)` or `student.teachers.destroy(teacher_1)`: Deletes or Destroys the relations for teacher_1
     * `teachers.empty?` : checks if teachers contains data
-    * `teachers.size` : checs the size of teachers collection
+    * `teachers.size` : checks the size of teachers collection
     * `student.teachers.create(attributes = {})`: creates and adds objects to the collection.

-    `HABTM` is an approach which looks easy, but it is a very rigid in the sense that we gain almost no flexibility
+    _HABTM_ is an approach which looks easy, but it is very rigid in the sense that we gain almost no flexibility
-     of wokring with the relationship model independently.
-And hence it should be used only for very simple relations.
+     of working with the relationship model.
+And hence it should be used only for very simple direct relations.
      This problem is solved using _Has Many Through_ relation.
 <br/>
 <br/>